 Go to top of page

-Australia published its state safety program on 8 February 2011.
+Australia published its state safety programme in February 2011.

-The International Civil Aviation Organization (ICAO) now requires member nations to produce a state safety program.
-Our safety program sets out how aviation safety in Australia is managed, with a focus on safety systems.
+The International Civil Aviation Organization (ICAO) now requires member nations to produce a State safety programme.
+The Australian Aviation State Safety Programme sets out how aviation safety in Australia is managed, with a focus on safety systems.
 It provides a framework for the continuous improvement of aviation safety by clearly establishing how the various elements of Australia’s safety system work together.

-There are four key components of the state safety program:
+There are four key components of the State safety programme:

 - Policy and objectives